Holy Priest Talents & Build Guide – Legion 7.3.2

-This section of the Holy Priest guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Holy Priest Talent guide.
+This guide provides an overview of all Holy Priest talents, information on which talents work well in different situations, and popular Holy Priest builds in Wowhead's talent calculator.
 The author of this guide is

 Priest Healer for Incarnate on US-Ner'zhul.
 He's been raiding in WoW for almost 6 years straight with his most recent accomplishments of finishing Mythic Nighthold US-15, World 69th.
-Updated for the latest patch.
+Updated for patch 7.3.

 Priorites & Abilities